Our Team

 Managing Partner

-Todd Flood is the managing partner of Flood Law, PLLC, and has a proven track record of trying over three hundred cases.
+Todd Flood is the managing partner of Flood Law, PLLC, and has a proven track record of trying more than three hundred cases.

 Kevin Simowski